Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 The route passes a user object to the template, where `{{user.username}}` displays the name, and `{{#if}}` and `{{#each}}` handle conditional logic and iteration, Handlebars relies on helpers or JavaScript properties (e.g., `length`).
 We keep logic in the route, ensuring the template remains simple and focused on presentation.

-### Conditionals and Loops
+### Conditionals

-Handlebars’ conditionals and loops allow us to display content dynamicall.
+Handlebars’ conditionals allow us to display content dynamicall.
 Let’s build a dashboard that shows different messages based on a user’s status (e.g., admin, member, or guest).

-**Create a Dashboard Route**
+### Create a Dashboard Route
 **`routes/dashboard.js`:**

 ```javascript